Can a Joint Owner of a Property Force a Sale?

 1. Investment

-Very often we see people are purchasing any property or land for making some financial gain.
-They rent the property or the house for making regular money.
+Very often we see people purchasing any property or land for making some financial gain.
+They rent the property or the house to make regular money.
 When it goes without benefits one co-owner can appeal for selling the property.

 2. Family Home

 It is a common way for couples to purchase a house.
 Generally, a husband and wife get the share and the main objective here is to raise their children.
-This deed is for a certain period of time.
-When their kid raises up and faces the time to move from the place then the intention can be changed.
+This deed is for a certain period.
+When their kid rises and faces the time to move from the place then the intention can be changed.

 3. Matrimonial House

-In this case, a married couple will purchase a house for the purpose of living in the house together.
-As long as they stay together peacefully there come no questions to sell (Without any exceptional reason).
+In this case, a married couple will purchase a house to live in the house together.
+As long as they stay together peacefully there are no questions to sell (Without any exceptional reason).
 But if they get divorced or decide to live separately then the intention will change.
 Mainly the condition stands based on their relationship status.

 4. Matrimonial Property

 This is also a couple of purchases formed by a young couple.
-Here they but the properly with a view to separate ownership and there is a condition that they can resell it in the future.
-Generally, the condition starts with the condition of living in the house for a short period of time.
+Here they buy the properly to separate ownership and there is a condition that they can resell it in the future.
+Generally, the condition starts with the condition of living in the house for a short period.
 Later on, they can change it and make it their marital home.

 How do I Force a sale of a jointly Owned Home?